Turkey–United States relations: Greece (Aegean dispute)

-In 2018, the CFR recommended "US needs to develop alternatives to Incirlik Air Base.
+In 2018, the CFR recommended "the U.S. needs to develop alternatives to Incirlik Air Base.
 The use of the base to advance U.S. interests is no longer assured."
-US and Greece signed "Revised Defense Cooperation Agreement".
+The US and Greece signed a "Revised Defense Cooperation Agreement".
 The agreement was described as critical to responding to new security challenges in the eastern Mediterranean Sea.
 Pompeo said "We have told the Turks that illegal drilling is unacceptable, and we'll continue to take diplomatic action to make sure that we do as we do always: ensure that the lawful activity takes place in every space where international law governs. ...
 We're working to get ... everyone to de-escalate and find a set of outcomes that are mutually agreeable," The Aegean dispute is a set of interrelated controversies over sovereignty and related rights in the region of the Aegean Sea.
-The United States ambassador Geoffrey Pyatt stated that all the islands have the same rights to EEZ and continental shelf as the mainlands do which is disputed.
+The United States ambassador Geoffrey Pyatt stated that all the islands have the same rights to EEZ and continental shelf as the mainlands do, which is disputed.